 Procurement process

 The system wide minimum AS MW requirements on an hourly basis are posted in advance.
 In addition, in certain cases, the maximum AS MW allowed is also posted.
 The DAM 6:00 A.M. posting for AS plan will incorporate any updates to the AS MW requirements.
 An example is shown below:

+Regulation Up and Down: